onivim/oni/CONTRIBUTING.md

 * If there is ambiguity in terms of design, architecture, or implementation, it's best to get **feedback before implementing**, to save both you and the maintainer time.
 If you're not sure, feel free to ask!
 * For your first few PRs, **don't try and change the world** - pick some small issues and get familiar with the codebase.
 Then, work your way up to bigger issues - this will set you up for success.

 PRs require approval from one other person, either a maintainer or a contributor.
 Keep in mind that when you approve code, you are accountable for it, too!
-Reviewers are the gatekeepers of quality and ensuring we adhere to the guidelines abvoe.
+Reviewers are the gatekeepers of quality and ensuring adherence to the guidelines above.

 ## Financial contributions